-The Rehabilitation Counseling track is the only master's level Council on Rehabilitation Education (CORE) accredited rehabilitation counseling program in Indiana.
+The Rehabilitation Counseling concentration is the only master's level Council on Rehabilitation Education (CORE) accredited rehabilitation counseling program in Indiana.

 In the program, you will learn ways to enhance psychosocial functioning, foster independent living skills, and improve employment opportunities for people with a wide range of disabilities and chronic health conditions.
 You will also take part in a required internship in a rehabilitation setting under the supervision of a certified rehabilitation counselor.
 Information pertaining to Program Outcomes can be found here.

 The program requires you to earn a minimum of 48 credit hours from courses in counseling and educational psychology.
 If you complete the 48-hour program you will be eligible for certification as a rehabilitation counselor.
 Students may choose to complete additional courses in order to be eligible for licensing as a mental health counselor in the state of Indiana.

 The National Rehabilitation Association (NRA) is the site to find membership information, legal and advocacy information, and career resources.
 The American Counseling Association (ACA) is the site to find membership information, resources for counselors and students, and recent publications.

 Introduction to and overview of the profession of rehabilitation counseling including history, philosophy, role, function, preparation, practice, and ethics of the rehabilitation counselor.
 Includes legislation, societal trends, and organizational structure affecting rehabilitation counseling.

 Experimental laboratory designed to build basic counseling and interviewing skills.
 Practice in applying skills will take place through simulations, role playing, and audio and videotapes.

 Overview of measurement principles and major approaches to appraisal of individuals, groups, and environments.
 Comprehensive appraisal methods, specific techniques for selected problem areas, and standardized vocational and personality tests will be examined relative to the appraisal process in counseling.